 Some Amex cards offer “milestone” point bonuses for meeting certain eligibility requirements with your card.
 Two cards offer this opportunity currently: the Amex EveryDay® Credit Card and Amex EveryDay® Preferred Credit Card.

-If you make 20 or more eligible purchases with the Amex EveryDay® Credit Card in a single billing period, you’ll earn 20% more points on those purchases.
+- Amex EveryDay® Preferred Credit Card.
 Requirements for the Amex EveryDay® Preferred Credit Card are similar, though you’ll earn 50% more points when you use your card 30 times or more in a billing period.

 Some Amex cards, such as The Business Platinum Card® from American Express, offer bonuses on large business purchases.
 For example, you can earn 50% more points on eligible purchases of $5,000 or more with The Business Platinum Card® from American Express.

-Book hotels through Rocketmiles
+6. Book hotels through Rocketmiles

 You can earn up to 10,000 points per night for eligible hotel stays booked through Rocketmiles.
 You’ll need to have a Membership Rewards account already set up and pay using your card associated with the account.

 You can earn extra points to your American Express Membership Club account when you refer a friend to sign up for a card and they sign up using the link you sent them.
 The number of points you’ll earn depends on the card and there’s also a cap to the number of points you can earn this way.